6. Participant Information and Requirements for Providers & Employers

 This section contains information, requirements and procedures providers and employers will use once participating in the Michigan State Loan Repayment Program (MSLRP).
 Providers also will need to understand the content of this section in order to pass their telephone interviews once selected for the final phase of the application process.

 Per their MSLRP agreements, providers and employers must read, understand, and comply with all requirements and procedures in this section.
 Participants should read this section before contacting the MSLRP Office regarding questions about the program.
-If questions remain after reading this and other relevant sections of the MSLRP website, they should call Ken Miller at (517) 241-9946.
+If questions remain after reading this and other relevant sections of the MSLRP website, they should contact Brittany Brookshire at BrookshireB1@michigan.gov or (517) 284-4986 or Ken Miller at MillerK3@michigan.gov or (517) 241-9946.
 Those not familiar with this material will be asked to complete their reading

 Table of Contents:

-Name and Home Address Instructions: Providers must notify the MSLRP Office and the Department of Technology, Management and Budget (DTMB) of name and address changes no less than 10 calendar days before they occur.
-Your name and home address must be the same at the MSLRP Office and on DTMB’s MAIN Vendor System to receive MSLRP payments.
+Name and Home Address Instructions: Providers must notify the MSLRP Office of name and home address changes and change their profiles on SIGMA Vendor Self Service (VSS) no less than 10 calendar days before they occur.
+Your name and home address must be the same at the MSLRP Office and on SIGMA VSS to receive MSLRP payments.

-All providers (vendors) selected for the final phase of the application process or already participating in the Michigan State Loan Repayment Program must immediately register for electronic funds transfer (EFT) on the Michigan Department of Technology, Management and Budget’s (DTMB) MAIN Vendor System.
+All providers (vendors) selected for the final phase of the application process or already participating in the Michigan State Loan Repayment Program must immediately register for electronic funds transfer (EFT) on SIGMA VSS.
 This will allow MSLRP payments to be electronically deposited into your personal checking or savings account.

 Employer Responsibility to Providers: